gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/04-js/README.md

 - **Try/Catch**
   - Catch errors and preventing them from breaking or stopping the execution of our code
     - If there is an error grab it and stop it from propagating outwards and crashing everything

+## Callbacks & Array Methods

+- ...
+- Passing function to another function
+- **ForEach**
+  - Accepts a callback function
+  - Calls the function once per element in the array
+  - Do something once per element in an array
+  - Used a lot before the released of `for...of` loop
+- **Map**
+  - Creates a new array with the results of calling a callback on every element in the array
+- **Arrow Functions**
+  - "Syntactically compact alternative" to a regular function expression
+  - Newer and shorter syntax for defining function expressions
+  - Allows us write functions without writing the keyword function
+  - We can have empty parens if there's no parameters/arguments
+  - Parens are optional when only have single parameter/argument
+  - **Implicit Returns** only work if only have one expression in the function body
+- **setTimeout and setInterval**
+  - `setTimeout` accepts callback and number of milliseconds
+    - delaying
+    - waiting
+    - pausing execution
+    - postponing execution for later dates
+    - scheduling something
+  - `setInterval` infinitely repeat something at an interval
+    - accepts callback and number of milliseconds
+    - `clearInterval` is needed to stop the interval
+- **Filter** creates a new array with all elements that pass the test implemented by the provided function

+- **Reduce** is a useful array method